 The Galaxy Watch Active 2's circular design is visually appealing, whether you get the 40mm or 44mm model.
 Based on Samsung's Tizen operating system, this Galaxy Watch boasts other useful features as Samsung Pay, onboard music via Spotify and heart health features.
-That includes a forthcoming ECG feature similar to the one Apple offers in the Apple Watch Series 4 and 5, though Samsung is still awaiting FDA approval before issuing a software update that enables heart rate monitoring.
-But the biggest reason why the Galaxy Watch Active 2 is the best smartwatch for Android users is its excellent battery life.
+That includes a forthcoming ECG feature that recently earned FDA approval.
+But the biggest reason why the Galaxy Watch Active 2 is one of the best smartwatches for Android users is its excellent battery life.

 Read our full Samsung Galaxy Watch Active 2 review.

-Starting at $199, the Apple Watch Series 3 is a more affordable smartwatch option than the Series 5 for iPhone users.
-The size options are smaller. bezels are thicker on the older model, and you won't get the newer watch's ability to detect atrial fibrillation with an ECG app.
+Starting at $199, the Apple Watch Series 3 is a more affordable smartwatch option than the Series 6 and SE for iPhone users.
+The size options are smaller and the bezels are thicker, and you won't get ECG or SpO2 readings, but it's still a good choice for the price.

 Read our full Apple Watch Series 3 review.